Information for Builders. Air Tightness Consultancy is important.

 - If it was a tiny percentage, this experience should not be considered beneficial for the project.

 Compartment testing is not a useful method of testing building performance, and it adds no value of experience to your project and your people.
-It should also never be accepted for a specification requirement. compartment testing always looks leakier, because it is haemorrhaging leakage internal to the building envelope. ductwork, risers, and so forth.
+It should also never be accepted for a specification requirement.
+Compartment testing always looks leakier, because it is haemorrhaging leakage internal to the building envelope via ductwork, risers, etc.